aanthoonyy/ACME1-BC-fullStackApp/sprint_report_template.md

 ## Retrospective Summary
 Here's what went well:
   * We were able to gain a better understanding of the client's needs and wants for the website.
-  * We got a better understanding of the features our client wants to implement and what features she does not want to implement.
   * We were able to conduct research that will be useful when we begin creating our website.

 Here's what we'd like to improve: